biocompute-objects/BCO_Documentation/user_guide.md

                 "_type" :"string",
                 "_comment" : "Public searchable name for BioCompute Object" },
-            "structured_name" :{
-                "_type" :"string",
-                "_optional" : true,
-                "_comment" :[
-                    "templated computable text field designed to represent a BCO instance name in visible interfaces.", "This field can refer to other fields within the same or other objects."
-                ]

-            },
             "version" : {
                 "_type" : "version",
                 "_comment" : "version of this BioCompute Object"